wonderMoronWins/Har-extractor/README.md

 > "This is not an attempt to pose as a developer, but a way to share a simple, working tool."

 The author is passionate about IT, neural networks, and programming in general.
-This project was made openly using **ChatGPT-4o**, and the creator doesn't hide or deny that.
+This project was developed independently using modern coding practices.
+Some code blocks were refined using LLM-based assistants as part of the workflow.

 ## 📖 License & Attribution